tusharmalankiya/tusharmalankiya.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi!
-I'm just a Techie who loves tinkering with tech stuff and discovering innovative solutions.
+Hi there!
+I’m a technology enthusiast passionate about exploring and developing innovative solutions.
 My research interests focus on leveraging cutting-edge technologies and tools to address critical global challenges such as climate change, cybersecurity threats, and data privacy and security.
 In addition to my technical pursuits, I have a keen interest in investing and gaining insights into the business ecosystem.

 I completed my undergraduate studies in Electrical Engineering at SVNIT, Surat, India, and I am now eager to advance my knowledge and expertise in the field of Computer Science.